marinct/ng-lightning/demo/src/app/components/demo/icons/API.md

 ### Input

-  * `nglIconName`: The Lightning Design System name of the icon.
+  * `nglIconName`: The name of the icon.
 Names are written in the format 'utility:down' where 'utility' is the category, and 'down' is the specific icon to be displayed.

-# `<ngl-icon-waffle> | [ngl-icon-waffle]`
+# `[ngl-dynamic-icon]`

+### Input

+  * `nglDynamicIconType: 'waffle''`: The name of the ngl-dynamic-icon.
+Only waffle is supported for now.
+  * `nglDynamicIconOption: object'`: The option attribute changes the appearance of the dynamicIcon.
+The options available depend on the type attribute.

+### Output

+  * `onClick`: The action triggered when the icon is clicked.
+This will not work if the ngl-dynamic-icon is not placed on an action element.